CospanDesign/nysa-server/GPIO_README.md

-GPIO Server
+Video Controller Server

-The GPIO Server allows you to control GPIOs through a socket
+The Video Controller allows you to control the playback of videos on the server

 The following commands are available:

-    set_direction: Set the direction of the GPIOs
-    set_value: Set the pin values on the GPIOs
-    get_value: Get the pin values from the GPIOs
-    setup_interrupt: Sets up the interrupt to fire off when a button is pressed (not implemented yet)
+    play: play a video file
+    stop: stop playing a video file
+    display_picture: displays a picture
+    status: gets the status

     Commands are issued in the following way:

-    Set pin 1 to an output (1):
+    Play a video
     "{
-        "command":"set_direction",
-        "pin":1,
-        "direction":1
+        "command":"play",
+        "file":"/home/edison/bbb.avi"
     }"
     Response:
         "{